salesforce/rules_spring/README.md

 This section contains notes for specific upgrade steps needed to adopt newer versions of *rules-spring*.
 Starting with the 1.1.x line, we strive to adhere to [SemVer](https://semver.org/).

-:fire: this Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
+This Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
 This was done to comply with required Bazel naming conventions for external rules.

 #### 2.0.0: March 13, 2021